 Documentation of the review must be maintained for any staff that were hired whose criminal history clearance results or criminal history check identified a criminal record.

-- 5. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
+3. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
 C.S.
-Chapter 63. - 6.
-Comply with Department standards related to provider qualifications.
+Chapter 63.